OpenOCL/OpenOCL/README.md

 ## Introduction

 The Open Optimal Control Library is a toolbox in Matlab for facilitating modelling and formulation of (parametric) optimal control problems.
-Interfaces casadi and ipopt.
+It interfaces Ipopt [1] to solve the optimal control problems numerically and CasADi [2] to calcuate derivatives automatically by algorithmic differentiation.

 ## Quick start